exactly-once/Home/content/docs/distributed-asynchronous.md

 # Message delivery patterns in asynchronous systems

-First of all we should ask ourselves a question: why both with distributed asynchronous systems?
+First of all, we should ask ourselves a question: why bother with distributed asynchronous systems?
 Wouldn't it be better to just build synchronous non-distributed ones?
 It certainly would be easier.

 ### Why distributed